 Another key to an effective reverse logistics strategy is understanding your shipping data.
 By analyzing your outbound and inbound shipping, including which items were returned and when, you can identify historical trends and use that data to improve both your forward and reverse logistics strategies.
-A transportation management system (TMS) like Unishippers’ Freight Manager can help by allowing you to view the history of recent shipments, monitor your scheduled pickups and more.
+A transportation management system (TMS) like Unishippers’ TMS can help by allowing you to view the history of recent shipments, monitor your scheduled pickups and more.

 Partner with a Reverse Logistics Expert at Unishippers

 There are many moving parts in a reliable reverse logistics strategy, which is why we recommend partnering with a 3PL that is equipped with the resources, scale and expertise necessary for getting it right.
 From negotiating programs with carriers to helping you keep track of your shipments—and everything in between—the knowledge, expertise and carrier relationships provided by a 3PL can help ensure your reverse logistics strategy is both cost-effective and efficient.
 They’ll make all the arrangements, including working directly with the carrier to determine timelines and schedule pickups.

 Leave the stress of reverse logistics to us – reach out today to find out if reverse logistics through Unishippers could benefit your business.

 Let us evaluate your shipping invoices to identify how we can save you time and money.

 Comparing Freight Service Types

 Depending on what your freight is, where it needs to go and how quickly it needs to get there, different freight services provide options to help you make it happen.